IHE/ITI.PDQm/input/pagecontent/volume-1.md

 - A document source/consumer wishing to perform an operation in the IHE Mobile access to Health Documents (MHD) Profile, where patient ID in the appropriate patient ID domain needs to be resolved by the source/consumer,
 - A health portal securely exposing demographics data to browser-based plugins,
 - Medical devices which need to access patient demographic information.
 Each of these specific use cases is generalized into two general use cases.
-The first is one where a system must obtain patient demographics to populate a user interface via a known demographic field (such as bracelet ID) or search parameters provided by a user.
-The second is as a prerequisite step whereby an application must obtain an identifier from another patient ID domain in order to complete another workflow.
+The first is one where a system needs to obtain patient demographics to populate a user interface via a known demographic field (such as bracelet ID) or search parameters provided by a user.
+The second is as a prerequisite step whereby an application needs to obtain an identifier from another patient ID domain in order to complete another workflow.
 This profile is applicable for use by any application which requires access to patient demographics where lightweight REST/JSON or REST/XML is a more suitable technology than traditional PDQ or PDQv3 Profiles.

 ### 1:38.4.2 Use Cases

 #### 1:38.4.2.1 Use Case #1: Patient Information Entering at Bedside
-In this use case an admitted patient is assigned a bed and may not be able to provide positive ID information.
+In this use case an admitted patient is assigned a bed and might not be able to provide positive ID information.
 The nurse uses the PDQm Profile to establish patient context.

 ##### 1:38.4.2.1.1 Patient Information Entering at Bedside Use Case Description
 An admitted patient is assigned to a bed.
-The patient may or may not be able to provide positive ID information.
+The patient might or might not be able to provide positive ID information.
 The nurse needs to enter patient identity information into some bedside equipment to establish the relationship of the assigned bed to the patient.
 The equipment issues a query for a patient pick list to a patient demographics supplier that provides data for a patient pick list.
 Search criteria entered by the nurse might include one or more of the following:

 - Partial or complete patient name (printed on the patient record or told by the patient)
 - Patient ID (this might be obtained from printed barcode, a bed-side chart, etc.)